Ever catch yourself mindlessly scrolling, only to discover that an hour has vanished into the digital void?

 Break the Loop Without Quitting Cold Turkey

-- Try a weekend social media usage detox, or at least move your most tempting apps into a folder named “Pause”—adding a reflective moment before you start to scroll.
+- Do a weekend social media detox or move tempting apps into a “Pause” folder to add a moment of reflection before scrolling.

 Stop Scrolling with Environment Design

 Your habits are shaped by your space.
-Change your environment, and you give yourself a fighting chance to break free from endless screen time.
+Changing your environment gives you a better chance to break free from endless screen time.

 Rearrange Your Space to Break the Scroll Reflex

-- When you’re working or spending quality time with friends or family, keep your phone out of arm’s reach—out of sight, out of mind really works.
+- When working or spending time with friends or family, keep your phone out of reach—out of sight, out of mind.

-Then batch your phone use into intentional “windows”—for example, after work or after key tasks, not as the default between every life moment.
+Batch phone use into intentional “windows,” like after work or key tasks, not between every moment.

 Ready to Stop Scrolling and Start Following Through?